 |Lee’s Multi-Differential Agar (LMDA)||Used to isolate bacteria, usually for aerobic growth like acetic acid – acid producer change color|

 |Hsu’s Lactobacillus and Pediococcus (HLP)||Used to identify anaerobic bacteria Lactobacillus and Pediococcus|

 |Lin’s Cupric Sulfate Media (LCSM)||Used to detect wild non-Saccharomyces yeast – inhibits most S. cerevisiae growth|

 |MacConkey Agar||Used to identify enteric bacteria like E. coli and salmonella and lactose fermenters|

 You can purchase agar compounds and make your own plates and slants or you can acquire pre-poured versions.
 If you are just starting out, the pre-made versions are more expensive but quite convenient.
 They along with sterilized loops make the harvesting process much easier.
+You can see what plates and tools I use in The Shop.
 Make sure to explore my other yeast harvesting and cultivation articles for tips and information on how to propagate yeast.

 (1) S. Shuzhen, A Brief History Of Agar, The Bug Report, http://www.asianscientist.com/2016/01/columns/history-agar-microbiology-lab/, 2016

 (2) C. White and J. Zainasheff, Yeast The Practical Guide to Beer Fermentation, Brewers Association, 2010

 Want to learn more about harvesting yeast?
 Checkout some of the articles below or search yeast on PricklyCider.com and find even more.